16ft Skiff Sailing Instructions

 Part A - General

-1. Program of events shall be as defined in the Port Hunter 16ft Skiff Sailing Programme.
+1. Programme of events shall be as defined in the Port Hunter 16ft Skiff Sailing Programme.

-10. A representative from each registered skiff must attend each meeting of the sailing committee, which occur at 1:00pm on the 1st Racing Day of each month of the sailing season.
+7. A representative from each registered skiff must attend each meeting of the sailing committee, which occur at 12:30 on the 1st programmed racing day of each month of the sailing season.

 Part B - Club Championship